 Unfortunately, Florida homeowners insurance rates are increasing to even higher levels this year.
 There are many reasons for this, including:

 Nobody’s happy when prices go up.
-Fortunately, there are some ways to reduce your costs and lower your homeowners insurance premium in Florida.
+Fortunately, there are ways to find low-cost coverage in Florida.
+Here are some of our best tips.

 1. Get a wind mitigation inspection